Lee Frost Photography

 If you email me (email@example.com) I can send you a full itinerary.
 However, a brief breakdown is as follows.

 We fly to Windhoek overnight on March 24th 2025, arrive the morning of March 25th, then...

 • 1 night Okonjima Reserve (Cheetah and Leopard tracking)

 • 2 nights Spitzkoppen Lodge (amazing location among ancient granite mountains)

 • 3 nights Dead Valley Lodge (Sossusvlei, Dead Vlei, Dune 45 etc plus optional helicopter flight over the desert)

 • 2 nights Luderitz (base for the diamond town of Kolmanskop where we will have dawn to dusk passes)

-• 1 night Quivertree Restcamp (the Quivertree Forest is on this farm, plus we get to photograph cheetah.
-We'll have a sunset then a sunrise shoot in the Quivertree Forest, plus an optional night sky shoot among the Quivertrees weather permitting).
+• 1 night Quivertree Restcamp (We'll have a sunset then a sunrise shoot in the Quivertree Forest, plus an optional night sky shoot among the Quivertrees weather permitting).

 • 1 night Bagatelle Kalahari Game Ranch (another fantastic lodge and more wildlife photo opportunities, plus we go on an early morning walk with some local bushmen while they explain how they track, hunt etc)